Small Business Energy Plans in Texas

 What is the cheapest energy plan for a small business?

 The cheapest energy rate will differ based on business type and energy usage.
-Call the number on your screen or fill out the form on this page to receive quotes for the cheapest electricity plans.
+Call the number on your screen or fill out the our business energy form to receive quotes for the cheapest electricity plans for businesses.

 How can you calculate electricity costs for a small business?

-You can calculate small business electricity costs by multiplying the rate per kWh by the amount of kWh of energy used.
-For example, based on the latest average commercial electricity rate in Texas (8.78 ¢/kWh) and the average usage (6,019 kWh), a small business’s monthly electricity bill costs about $528.47.
+You can calculate small business electricity costs by multiplying the rate per kWh by the amount of kWh of energy used and dividing the result by 100.
+For example, based on the latest average commercial electricity rate in Texas (9 cents per kWh) and the average usage (8,692 kWh), a small business’s monthly electricity bill costs about $782.28.

 How can I reduce my small business’s energy consumption?